Study with Japanese students, discover the Japanese culture,

 There are two double rooms and one single room on the second floor.

 2 months before departure: refund of fees except for deposit

 1 month before departure: 50% refund of fees except for deposit

 2 weeks before departure: 20% refund of fees except for deposit

 2 days before departure: NO REFUND!

-※ Note that the deposit of 320USD is not refundable once application is accepted and completed, but this deposit can be used in any other programs of Asia Hope Camp Organization for two years.
+※ Note that the deposit of 320USD is not refundable once application is accepted and completed, but this deposit can be used in any other programs of Asia Hope Camp Organization for One year.